laurilaatu/HGQ2/docs/faq.md

 ## QKeras?

 Most `QKeras` models targeting `hls4ml` may be represented in HGQ2, but usually not vice versa.
-However, there are certain layers in `QKeras` that are not supported by HGQ2, such as the RNN family and hard activation layers.
+However, there are certain layers in `QKeras` that are not supported by HGQ2, such as the RNN family and hard activation layers (though can be emulated with a properly set fixed point quantizer with `SAT` or `SAT_SYM`).

+HGQ2 comes with a preliminary `QKeras` compatibility layer in **alpha** quality and is not intended for production use.
+We have not decided whether to maintain those in the future, but they are available for testing and experimentation.

 ## Premission and License